• Skip to primary navigation

 A dish of cooked broccoli florets.

 You will need a whole head of broccoli which should be cooked until it is just tender.
-You can steam it if you like, or boil it in a saucepan, but you will need to drain it thoroughly afterward to get rid of all the water.
+You can steam it if you like, or boil it in a saucepan, but you will need to drain it thoroughly afterwards to get rid of all the water.
 Or read on for the foolproof way to cook perfect broccoli.

 The foolproof way to cook perfect broccoli

 Cut it into florets and place it in a microwave-safe bowl.
 You can use the stems too.
 Just cut away the outer skin from any large pieces of the stem as this can be quite tough.
-Slice the stems into approximately 1cm (1/2″) batons.
+Slice the stems into approximately 1cm (½") batons.

 Sprinkle with a pinch of salt (optional) and cover the bowl with a lid.
 If you don't have a bowl with a lid, just cover the bowl with a layer of clingfilm.
 Do not add any water - the microwave will cook the broccoli to perfection without any additional liquid.